CryptoSignal/Crypto-Signal/README.md

 # Crypto Signals

 Development branch to testing new features.
-If you are looking for the latest stable version check the master branch.
+This develop version has a lot of improvements and fixes over master branch.
+The recommendation is that you use the code in this branch.

 ## Notable Changes
 - It creates candle bar charts with MAs, RSI and MACD.
 These images can be sent as part of a Telegram notification or a Webhook call.